signum-network/signum-pool/react-pool/README.md

 # Welcome to Signum's Pool website

-_Maybe you fill find helpfull tips_
+_Maybe you will find helpfull tips_

 ## How to use test-net or main-net enviroments 📋